Balancing Short Term and Long Term Financial Goals: Smart Ways to Build Financial Stability

-Balancing short term and long term financial goals is not about reaching a single destination—it’s about managing your financial journey with clarity and intention.
-For many Canadians, especially those in mid-life, this means carefully navigating immediate needs while staying committed to future plans, all while juggling competing priorities like mortgage payments, children’s education, and retirement planning.
+Balancing short term and long term financial goals is not about reaching a single destination, it’s about managing your financial journey with clarity and intention.
+For many Canadians, especially those in mid-life, this means balancing immediate needs with future plans while juggling competing priorities like mortgage payments, children’s education, and retirement planning.

 The Foundation: Budgeting and the 50/30/20 Rule